tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

 a view which includes the table_name and table_type columns in the same way that the standard-SQL information_schema.tables view contains them.
-The difficulty is that, in order to discover whether table_type should be ``'BASE TABLE'`` or should be ``'VIEW'``, we need to know the value of the ``"flags"`` field in the Tarantool/NoSQL :ref:`"_space" <box_space-space>` or ``"_vspace"`` space.
+The difficulty is that, in order to discover whether table_type should be ``'BASE TABLE'`` or should be ``'VIEW'``, it is necessary to know the value of the ``"flags"`` field in the Tarantool/NoSQL :ref:`"_space" <box_space-space>` or ``"_vspace"`` space.
 The ``"flags"`` field type is ``"map"``, which SQL does not understand well.
-If there were no Lua functions, we would have to treat it as a VARBINARY and look for ``POSITION(X'A476696577C3',"flags")  > 0`` (A4 is a MsgPack signal that a 4-byte string follows, 76696577 is UTF8 encoding for 'view', C3 is a MsgPack code meaning true).
+If there were no Lua functions, it would be necessary to treat the field as a VARBINARY and look for ``POSITION(X'A476696577C3',"flags")  > 0`` (A4 is a MsgPack signal that a 4-byte string follows, 76696577 is UTF8 encoding for 'view', C3 is a MsgPack code meaning true).
 In any case, starting with Tarantool version 2.10, POSITION() does not work on VARBINARY operands.
-But we have a more sophisticated way, we can create a function that returns true if ``"flags".view`` is true.
+But there is a more sophisticated way, namely, creating a function that returns true if ``"flags".view`` is true.
-So our way of making the function looks like this:
+So for this case the way to make the function looks like this:

 .. code-block:: lua